1 - Chromosome Structure

 Repetitive Sequences in Eukaryotes

 Eukaryotic genomes also contain repetitive DNA sequences.
-These repetitive DNA sequences include moderately repetitive sequences and highly repetitive sequences.
+These repetitive DNA sequences include moderately repetitive DNA sequences and highly repetitive DNA sequences.
 Moderately repetitive sequences are present in a few hundred to a few thousand copies per genome.
 Highly repetitive sequences are present in tens of thousands to millions of copies in a single genome.

 DNA Reassociation Experiments